willduncanphoto/CardBot/README.md

 ## What CardBot Does

-CardBot generate a concise overview of your memory card and provides modern copy tools to your files are safe and fast.
+CardBot generate a concise overview of your memory card and provides modern copy tools.
 It will also rename your files one day.

 **Current capabilities:**
 - Detect CFexpress, XQD, and SD cards on macOS and Linux